anujgupta5686/dev-tinder/homework.md

 - Add API validation for each field.
 - Data Sanitization - Add API validation for each.
 - Install Joi Library and use Email,Password and URL validation.

+- Validate data in signup API
+- Install bcrypt package
+- create a password hash using bcrypt.hash and save the user with encrypted password.